Santa Barbara County deputies seize 20 tons of illegal cannabis

 Law enforcement officers seized about 20 tons of illegal cannabis grown at a 60 acre cultivation site in Santa Barbara County during a four-day operation last week, the sheriff’s department said in a press release.
 [Cal Coast Times]

 Following a two month investigation, on June 17, detectives from the Santa Barbara County Sheriff’s Cannabis Compliance Team executed four search warrants related to an illegal cannabis cultivation site near Buellton.
-The grower was allegedly operating under a fraudulently obtained state licenses and suspected of selling undocumented cannabis.
+The grower was allegedly operating under fraudulently obtained state licenses and suspected of selling undocumented cannabis.

 Sheriff deputies along with investigators from the District Attorney’s Office, California Department of Fish and Wildlife and the Army National Guard Counter Drug Task Force served search warrants in Santa Maria, San Luis Obispo County and in the 1800 block of Highway 246, just outside the Buellton City limits.